OJB-Quantum/Quantum-Native-Magnetism/README.md

 # Quantum-Native-Magnetism
-A repository for performing quantum-native scientific computing for atomistic and nanoscale magnetism studies.
+A repository for performing quantum-native scientific quantum computing for atomistic and nanoscale magnetism studies.
 Created by Onri Jay Benally.

 ---